Shinto-chandy/EmployeeManagementSystem/README.md

   => EMS-backend //this is the java file
   => ems-frontend //this is the REACT file.
-  => Screenshots // contains what all are the details done in our applicat
+  => Screenshots // contains what all are the details done in our application

 How to Run and Install the packages:
   # For Spring Boot: